 If you use QuickBooks Online, you should be familiar with creating Estimates.
-An estimate is a list of items and costs for a job you'll perform for a customer.
+An estimate, or quote, is a proposed price for your products and services that you will give to a potential customer.

 The great thing about Method is its two-way sync with QuickBooks Online.
-With our sync, any user with the given permissions can create an Estimate (as well as other transactions), and it will sync immediately to QuickBooks.
-Your Method user does not have to have access to your QuickBooks account at all.
+With our sync, any user with the given permissions can create an Estimate (as well as other transactions) in Method and it will sync immediately to QuickBooks.
+Your Method users do not need access to your QuickBooks account at all.

-In our last article of our onboarding series, we created a lead as well as related activities to keep track of our interactions with her.
-In this article, we will create a new estimate for her as well.
+In the last article of our onboarding series, we created a lead as well as related activities to keep track of our interactions with her.
+In this article, we will create a new estimate.

-When viewing your lead, you will see the estimates associated with this customer in the App Ribbon.
+When viewing your lead, you will see the estimates associated with this customer in the Estimates tab.
 We will start from here.

 2. The next few fields for the Estimate are fields you may be familiar with if you use QuickBooks Online.
 The only required field here is the estimate date.

-- Opportunity - You can associate this estimate with an opportunity (which will be covered in later).
+Opportunity - You can associate this estimate with an opportunity (which will be covered later).

-- Wait for approval before syncing - This indicates the estimate will not sync to QuickBooks.
+Wait for sync approval? - This indicates the estimate will not sync to QuickBooks.
 Since the customer is a lead and doesn't sync, it would make sense that her transactions don't sync.
-However, if you were to uncheck and save this estimate so it does sync to QuickBooks, then the Customer Lead will automatically convert and also sync to QuickBooks.
+However, if you were to uncheck and save this estimate, then the customer lead will automatically convert to a customer and immediately sync to QuickBooks.

 3. The item line grid holds the items for this estimate.
 Click inside the grid and add some items to this grid.
 In our example scenario, we quoted an ice rink job.